Originally Posted by Hendrika

 be harder on any

-with the AAL type used (short overload leaf type or a long full length leaf), and brand name of the AAL.
-A short AAL
+with the AAL type used (short overload leaf type vs. a long full length leaf), and brand name of the AAL.
+A Short Leaf/Overload type AAL

 I ran a Bastard Pack

-built from a Full Length 2.5" AAL from Rubicon Express on some un-sagged stock XJ leaf packs along with an extra stock XJ leaf on my 2000 Cherokee.
+built with a Full Length 2.5" Add-A-Leaf from Rubicon Express on some un-sagged stock XJ leaf packs along with an extra stock XJ leaf on my 2000 Cherokee.
 This netted me a little over 3 inches of lift.
 I ran this lift on two different week long trips to Moab, and a week in the central Colorado Mountains, and regularly hauled 300+ lbs of cargo.
 It did well on the trails and never sagged in the least in the 3 + years this set up was on my Cherokee.
-It was maybe 10-15% firmer than stock, but it was smooth on the roads.
+Renceltly I installed these sleaf springs on my 99 XJ and they still work great.
+They are maybe 10-15% firmer than stock, but they smooth on the roads.
 My current RE 3.5" lift kit Replacement Leaf Spring packs are smoother and flex better than the AAL, but they also cost more than the $100 total cost I spent buying and installing the RE 2.5" AAL.

 contribute to axle wrap and are the least desirable lift option.
 Lift blocks are also the most likely lift option to cause excessive leaf spring sagging due to the addition of axle wrap to the lift equation.
 An AAL does not contribute to axle wrap and will actually help prevent spring wrap.